-Michael is also the strongest hurricane to make landfall on record in the Florida Panhandle and only the second known category 5 landfall on the northern Gulf coast.
-Michael broke wind speed records as the strongest storm on record to hit the Florida Panhandle.
-As Michael tracked across the southeastern United States, strong winds caused 1.2 million power outages across the region, with power failing in Florida, Alabama, Georgia, Virginia, South Carolina, and North Carolina.
+Michael moved across the Southeastern United States, where strong winds caused 1.2 million power outages across the region.
+The states of Florida, Alabama, Georgia, Virginia, South Carolina and North Carolina were affected.
 Sadly, 45 individuals lost their lives as a result of the storm.

 Stories and Impact.
 Right to Your Inbox.